Special Course and Non-Computing Laboratory Fee Policy

 Academic faculty shall not be paid from special course fees for offsite offerings.

 Changes to existing fees or newly proposed fees may be initiated by the department chair or school dean.
 Course and laboratory fees initiated by department chairs must be approved by the college dean.
 The request shall be made using the Course Lab Fee Annual Budget form available here and submitted according to the existing course and curriculum change (binder) process.
 Fees for newly proposed courses (Course Add Proposals) shall be appended to the Course Fee form following the same format shown for existing course fee changes.

-Requests for fee waivers and fee requests outside the normal submission process must be presented to the Provost Office (Helene Hiner) and must be accompanied by compelling justification and may be reviewed by the Director of Planning and Budgeting as appropriate.
+Requests for fee waivers and fee requests outside the normal submission process must be presented to the Provost's Office (Amie Ledgerwood).
+All requests must include a budget justification showing the estimated enrollment, anticipated revenue, and estimated expenses; all requests will be reviewed by the Manager of Finance and Planning.
 The Provost’s decision will be communicated back to the initiating department.
 The department is required to notify each student enrolled in the course.
-Questions about course fees may be directed to Helene Hiner in the Provost Office.
+Questions about course fees may be directed to Amie Ledgerwood in the Provost Office.